marbiru/meep/README.md

 ### meep meep meep: why?

 This is a project to help me learn to code.
 I thought it would be fun.

+### meep meep meep meep: License

+This project is open-source under an MIT license.
+It might be a fun first coding project to introduce newbies to coding since there's not much to it.